Akenland/akenland.github.io/rules.md

 * Participating in dungeons, quests, or any similar activity
 * Using Creative Mode or builder permissions to gain an unfair advantage, such as scouting out other realms, dungeons, or hidden areas
 * Placing or using TNT, fire, spawn eggs, or End portals
-* Spawning or fighting Ender Dragons or Withers
+* Spawning or fighting bosses such as Ender Dragons and Withers
 * Using Creative Mode or builder permissions while in the Nether or End without explicit approval from an Admin

 ## Avoid rare blocks
-When in Creative Mode, please minimize the use of the following blocks, due to their rarity:
+Please do not overuse the following blocks, due to their rarity:
 * Beacons
 * Iron, Gold, Diamond, and Emerald blocks (may be used in small numbers, but ask an admin to be sure)
 * Anvils